At a glance

 - You need to record your purposes as part of your documentation obligations and specify them in your privacy information for individuals.

-- You can only use the personal data for a new purpose if either this is compatible with your original purpose, you get consent, or you have a clear basis in law.
+- You can only use the personal data for a new purpose if either this is compatible with your original purpose, you get consent, or you have a clear obligation or function set out in law.

 ☐ We have clearly identified our purpose or purposes for processing.